myhometech/MyHome/replit.md

 MyHome is a comprehensive document management application for homeowners to organize property-related documents.
 The project includes a complete web application (React + Node.js) and a native iOS app with advanced camera scanning capabilities.
 Both versions sync through a shared backend API with PostgreSQL database and simple authentication.

-**Latest Update**: Unified Document Intelligence View Implementation (July 2025).
-Successfully created the unified Documents & Insights interface that seamlessly combines document management with intelligent insight prioritization.
-This new `/documents` route features enhanced DocumentCard+ components with inline insight display, critical insight auto-expansion, smart filtering by insight type/priority/status, and comprehensive priority-based sorting that surfaces critical documents first.
-The implementation maintains full backward compatibility while providing a single unified interface for document-insight workflows.
+**Latest Update**: Insights-First Interface Implementation (July 2025).
+Successfully restructured the application to prioritize actionable insights as the primary user experience.
+The new default landing page features an "Insights" tab that surfaces critical deadlines, AI summaries, and next actions, with a secondary "Document Library" tab for full document archive access.
+This UX strategy shifts focus toward actionable insights (the real user value) while preserving complete document management functionality.
+The interface includes a prominent "Add Document" button accessible from both tabs and maintains all filtering, search, and management capabilities.

 ## User Preferences